ygrepo/fml-fa16-project/README.md

  - **scripts**: the different scripts to perform the transformations of the initial corpus, the training of the model, and the model evaluation:
     - generate-streamfiles.sh, generate-linefiles.sh: transforms the initial corpus into pairs of (lemma, POS)
-    - map-streamfiles.sh, map-linefiles.sh: disambiguates the pairs of (lemma,POS) into sensekey
+    - map-streamfiles.sh, map-linefiles.sh: disambiguates the pairs (lemma,POS) into sensekeys
     - train-words.sh, train-synsets.sh: trains either the word or synset models
     - eval-words-quest-words.sh, eval-words-categories,sh, eval-synsets-quest-words.sh, eval-synsets-categories.sh:
       different evaluation scripts against Goolge's questions-words.txt in gold-data

+Due to the limitation of the non-pro version of github account, the following files are not present into the repository:
+- text8, text8.zip, text8-l-pos.tx, 2016-12-07-text8-synsets.txt
+- any trained models (the models will have to be regenerated using the scrits above) In addition besides python 2.7 and various libraries used in the python scripts like (numpy, panda: recommendation is to install anaconda, nltk), the following have also to be installed: tensorflow framework, lua, torch.